CLALS | Free Online Repository of Latin American Visuals

-CLALS is collaborating with AU's Bender Library and the Department of World Languages and Cultures on the Latin American Visuals Online Repository.
+CLALS collaborates with AU's Bender Library and the Department of World Languages and Cultures to curate the Latin American Visuals Online Repository.
 Launched in May 2013, the Archive is housed in a searchable, open-access database.
 It aims to gather and digitize visual collections, and make them freely available to students, teachers, and researchers.
 This project was originally spearheaded by AU professor Jack Child (1938-2011) and is dedicated to his memory.

 This initiative has the potential to augment student engagement with Latin American by enabling instructors to incorporate visuals into classroom activities and presentations.
 Products of this project can also enhance the visibility of Latin American studies, providing high quality images for book illustrations, websites, journal covers, and various other uses.

 The initial collection was donated by Jack Child and contains 4,000 of Child's slides, which have now been digitized.
 Read more about Professor Child’s work analyzing thousands of diverse postage stamps from Latin America to decode the messages they convey about the region’s history, culture, and politics.